GeminiDRSoftware/DRAGONS/astrodata/doc/usermanual/iomef.rst

     >>> ad = astrodata.open('../playdata/N20170609S0154.fits')
     >>> adcopy = deepcopy(ad)

-Be careful using ``deepcopy``, you memory could balloon really fast.
+Be careful using ``deepcopy``, your memory could balloon really fast.
 Use it only when truly needed.